jukatax/ssw/README.md

 ## How to install
-Create a new bookmark, go end edit it, paste the contents of bookmarklet.txt in the URL field copy nad paste the code from t-test_widget.js into a new script in Tampermonkey.
+Create a new bookmark, go end edit it, paste the contents of bookmarklet.txt in the URL field copy and paste the code from t-test_widget.js into a new script in Tampermonkey.

 ## How to use
 Go to the webpage where your analytics dashboards are.
 Open a dashboard with results of an AB test.